Steven Washington

-Steven Washington Jr. (July 27, 1948 – March 18, 2004), known as The Window-Screen Rapist, was an American serial killer who attacked five elderly women during home invasions in St. Petersburg, Florida between August and December 1963, killing three.
-At the time of the attacks, he was only 15 years old, with his victims ranging in ages between 52 and 80.
-Having been convicted and sentenced to life in prison, he died while serving his sentence in 2004.
+Steven Washington Jr. (July 27, 1948 – March 18, 2004) was an American serial killer who was sentenced to life in prison for the murders of three elderly women in St. Petersburg, Florida.
+Dubbed the Window-Screen Rapist by the press, Washington's crimes were committed between August and December 1963 when he was only 15 years old, which makes him one of the youngest serial killers in history.
+He died while in prison 2004.

 Biography

 Steven Washington Jr. was born in St. Petersburg on July 27, 1948.
-Little is known about his upbringing, but in October 1963, due to Florida's child marriage laws, he married a 15-year-old girl named Gwendolyn, whom he fathered one daughter with.
+Little is known about his upbringing, but in October 1963, due to Florida's child marriage laws, he married a 15-year-old girl named Gwendolyn, with whom he fathered one daughter.